Neoprene Rubber strips used for joist isolation and building sound insulation

 Reglin Neoprene 60 HG Rubber was used as a bearing strip for noise reduction between structural timber flooring panels and steel beams in the construction of a multi-storey building.

-It was also critical to ensure that the flooring system be installed onto the steel beams with maximum contact to the surface area and be secured in such a way to allow for the varying expansion between the steel and timber materials, whilst assisting to comply with the Building Code of Australia (BCA) Sound Insulation Regulations between floors.
+It was also critical to ensure that the flooring system be installed onto the steel beams with maximum contact to the surface area and be secured in such a way to allow for the varying expansion between the steel and timber materials.
+Insulation was also required between the flooring system and structure to assist in compliance with the Building Code of Australia (BCA) Sound Insulation Regulations between floors.

-Reglin Rubber supplied Neoprene 60 HG Rubber Strips and Pads, which were laid on the steel beams underneath the flooring panels to create a flexible joint.
-The premium Neoprene 60 HG Rubber’s physical properties meant it was ideally suited for this task.
+Reglin Rubber supplied Neoprene 60 HG Rubber Strips and Pads which were installed on the steel beams beneath the flooring panels to create a flexible joint.
+The premium Neoprene 60 HG Rubber’s physical properties meant it was ideally suited for this application.
 The rubber’s high load bearing capacity was not only ideal for the timber flooring panels but also for the trafficable loads that the construction needed to deliver once the office building was in use.

 The compressibility and compression set properties of Neoprene 60 HG allowed for the absorption of the variances in the rigid steel beam structure, ensuring the maximum surface contact area with the timber flooring.
 This effectively reduced the movement between the building materials and the potential for structure-borne noise transmission.

-Reglin Neoprene 60 HG Rubber Strips performed very well and met the customer’s expectations.
+Reglin Neoprene 60 HG Rubber Strips performed ideally and met the customer’s expectations.